-FORECAST is an exploration into the subjectivity of inference in a scientific experiment.
+FORECAST is an exploration of the subjectivity of inference in a scientific experiment.
 As light moves across the white and barren walls in an apparatus titled ROOM #3, a 3' wooden cube with one window, it's shape and hue are affected by the weather conditions outside.
-I extracted one day's worth of data collected from ROOM #3 in order to dissect it frame by frame and denote what I thought the weather might be outside the room by the shape of the light inside the room.
+I extracted one day's worth of data collected from ROOM #3 in order to dissect it frame by frame and denote what the weather might be.

-On a monitor, the frame and the text (the forecast) are displayed side by side.
+On a monitor, the data and the forecast are displayed side by side.
 The text is comprised of appropriated terms from meteorology textbooks.
 Four terms serve as the foundation to the piece; clear skies, mostly cloudy, partly cloudy, and overcast.
-These four repeating terms are built upon with text that slips into narrative from time to time.
-Such as “large balloon passing over head” in order to describe why the light was suddenly amorphous rather than direct.
-This fiction is an exaggeration of the notion that a forecast is both subjective and is a prediction.
+These four repeating terms are built upon with text that slips into a fictional narrative.

 FORECAST is made up of well over 1,000 frames, each with their own individual prediction.

 Video stills (full length 1:03:54)